German Chicken Recipes: Fricassee

-Featuring today: German Chicken Recipes: Fricassee – Have you ever heard of Fricassee?
-It is a dish using chicken in a white sauce with specific vegetables.
+Have you ever heard of Fricassee?
+It is a ragout with chicken in a white sauce and several specific vegetables.
 The classic version only uses chicken, mushrooms and white asparagus.
 Some recipes are using capers as well.
 As for typical German dishes, the choice of ingredients varies from region to region.

 This German chicken recipe is a stewed dish typically made with poultry, but other types of white meat (like veal, rabbit, or Cornish game hen) can be substituted.
-It is cut into pieces and then stewed in gravy, which is then thickened with butter and cream or milk so it makes a white gravy.
-As you see on the photo peas and carrots had bene added to the sauce.
-Looks colorful, doesn’t it?
+It is cut into pieces and then cooked in a gravy, which is then thickened with butter and cream or milk so it makes a white gravy.
+As you see on the photo peas and carrots had been added to the sauce.
+It’s a delicious, colorful dish.
 Happy Cooking!

 (serves 4-5)